krisahil/give/README.md

 [![Codacy Badge](https://www.codacy.com/project/badge/cd0a18c7433547279f5409d4ec3297c1)](https://www.codacy.com/app/c316/give)

-A donation page for Non-profits using <a href="https://stripe.com">Stripe</a> written in <a href="http://meteor.com">Meteor</a>
+An opinionated donation app for Non-profits using <a href="https://stripe.com">Stripe</a> written in <a href="http://meteor.com">Meteor</a>.

 ## About

 Give is used by Non-Profits to take donations using Stripe.
-Which includes Credit/Debit Cards, Bitcoin, Apple Pay and ACH.
+Which includes Credit/Debit Cards, ACH, [ coming soon -> Bitcoin, and Apple Pay ].

+## Problems addressed

+Non-profits want to allow anyone to give with or without an account.
+However, we also want to give them credit for doing so.
+This is a problem.
+How do we track givers while letting them give without an account?
+The answer is; we do all the hard work.
+First, we will end up with a lot of customers in Stripe since each time a person gives without logging in we can't know if they've given before.
+Second, we want to do our best to make sure we don't have duplicates in our CMS, so we search backwards and forwards to see if we can find them there.

+If we think this is a new person, we insert them into the CMS as a new person and send off an email to the support admin letting them know we just inserted a new person.
+Chances are we'll end up with newly inserted people who really shouldn't be new people at all.
+Users misspell things, they change their address and phone numbers and sometimes give under shortened version of their names.
+(and these are just a few reasons we'll still get duplicates)

 ## Setup